-- Number of assessments completed as part of the Business Environmental Assessment Project - % compliance of businesses assessed as part of the Business Environmental Assessment Project - Annual tonnages of green waste recycled(bulk bins) - Annual tonnages of asbestos, oil (volumes), metals &vehicle batteries, collected for correct disposal/ recycling - Annual tonnages recycled domestic waste - Number of participants in business / community workshops and seminars - Number of environmental volunteer hours - Number of greywater systems and rainwater tanks (> 5000L capacity) approved within the City of Belmont annually - Number of 5 green star or above buildings in City of Belmont rated through National Australian Built Environment Rating System (NABERS) or Green Building Council of Australia - Annual residential Scheme water consumption per capita.
+- Number of assessments completed as part of the Business Environmental Assessment Project (at high priority business premises and in total) - % compliance of businesses assessed as part of the Business Environmental Assessment Project: - At time of first inspection during reporting period; and - At time of most recent inspection during reporting period. - Annual tonnages of green waste recycled (bulk bins) - Annual tonnages of asbestos, oil (volumes), metals &vehicle batteries, collected for correct disposal/ recycling - Annual tonnages recycled domestic waste - Number of participants in business / community workshops and seminars - Number of environmental volunteer hours - Number of greywater systems and rainwater tanks (> 5000L capacity) approved within the City of Belmont annually - Number of 5 green star or above buildings in City of Belmont rated through National Australian Built Environment Rating System (NABERS) or Green Building Council of Australia - Annual residential Scheme water consumption per capita.

 Action 1 Responsible Officer Timeframe for implementation Estimated Budget Cost Measurable outcome 2.1 Develop updated guidelines that promote establishment of edible verge gardens and Waterwise and Fertilise Wise verges with ecological values, for release upon gazettal of the revised City of Belmont Local Law.
-Parks Technical Officer 2019/20 Officer time Guidelines developed and published on City of Belmont website.
+Manager Parks, Leisure & Environment 2019/20- 2020/21 Officer time Guidelines developed and published on City of Belmont website.
 2.2 Participate in EMRC's Bush Skills 4 Youth Program.
 Coordinator Environment 2018/19 and ongoing \$3500 (2018/19) Thereafter \$7,000 (plus CPI) per annum Signage design competition organised for Belmont schools in 2018/19 and a minimum of two workshops/ activities held annually.
 2.3 Review Community Contribution Fund criteria to consider category for environmental awareness initiatives and eligibility for schools.
-Coordinator Community Development in consultation with Coordinator Environment 2019/20 Officer time Review completed with outcomes reported to Councillors.
+Coordinator Community Development in consultation with Coordinator Environment 2020/21 Officer time Review completed with outcomes reported to Councillors.
+2.4 Develop a Nature Passbook to highlight nature-rich locations within the City of Belmont and fun nature play activities for families Coordinator Environment in consultation with Coordinator Community Development and Coordinator Community Placemaking 2020/21 \$3700 for content development plus \$1700 to print 500 books Passbook published identifying six activity locations and; - Six general activities - Four seasonal activities - 15 things to do list